 ZU: The inspiration for the design were the colors and materials of the surrounding mountainous nature in contrast to the strong fashionable colors and elements of the sports world, which is present everywhere in Innsbruck.

-M: Describe the hotel in Innsbruck in 3 words:
+M: How would you describe the hotel in 3 words?

 ZU: Cozy, familiar, centrally located.